Digital inclusion in Australia

 - Like access to water or electricity, access to information and communication technologies is essential to living, working and participating in today’s society.

-- While the digital divide has narrowed, around 3 million people in Australia are still not online and not able to take advantage of the educational, health, social and financial benefits of being connected.
+- While the digital divide has narrowed, more than 2.5 million people in Australia are still not online and not able to take advantage of the educational, health, social and financial benefits of being connected.

-- We need a concerted effort to ensure that those 3 million Australians, largely low income, remote or vulnerable communities, have the access and skills they need to flourish in the digital age.
+- We need a concerted effort to ensure that those not online and those for whom a connectivity presents affordability and competency challenges, have the access and skills they need to flourish in the digital age.

 What is the extent of the digital divide?